Celebrating 375: Called by the charism

 At the Provincial House in Latham, New York, more than 100 sisters gathered on June 14 to celebrate the congregation’s pioneering past and its future.

 As a part of the Sisters of St. Joseph 375th Jubilee Anniversary, we’re reflecting on integral parts of our history and spirituality.
-This June, we’re celebrating our tradition and legacy of lacemaking.
+This June, we’re… Read More »Celebrating 375: A Legacy of Lacemaking

 Annual Spring Raffle brings community and joy to the Albany Province!

 As a part of the Sisters of St. Joseph 375th Jubilee Anniversary, we’re reflecting on integral parts of our history and spirituality.
-This May, we’re reflecting on our practice of Sharing of the Heart.
+This May, we’re… Read More »Celebrating 375: Sharing of the Heart

-A full-circle moment was born when two nonprofits founded by the Sisters of St. Joseph of Carondelet, Border Compassion and the Los Angeles House of Ruth, came together to help a family in need.
+A full-circle moment was born when two nonprofits founded by the Sisters of St. Joseph of Carondelet, Border Compassion and the Los Angeles House of… Read More »Full Circle, Full Heart

 The Sisters of St. Joseph of Carondelet are a congregation of Catholic sisters.
 We, and those who share our charism and mission, are motivated in all things by our profound love of God and our dear neighbors.
 We seek to build communities and bridge divides between people.
 Since our first sisters gathered in 1650, our members have been called to “do all things of which women are capable.”
 The first sisters of our congregation arrived in St. Louis, Missouri in 1836, and we now have additional locations in St. Paul, Albany, Los Angeles, Hawaii, Japan and Peru.
 Today, we commit to respond boldly to injustice and dare to be prophetic.